GridTools/gridtools/docs/user_manual/Storages.md

 ##Data store

 Once the `storage_info` object is created a `data_store` can be created.
 A `data_store` is keeping together the `storage_info` object and the actual memory allocation.
-The main purpose of the `data_store` is to provide means for synchronizing, keeping consistency, cleaning up memory, etc. A `data_store` can be copied and moved.
+The main purpose of the `data_store` is to provide means for synchronizing, keeping consistency, cleaning up memory, etc. A `data_store` can be copied and moved (shallow copy), but the underlying allocated storage in not copied (no deep-copy).
 When copying a `data_store` both instances will point to the same data.
 Basically it has the same behaviour as a shared pointer.

 ![Data store](figures/data_store.png){width=300}